Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that

 Joshua Stern teaches for the WLAC Education and Learning Skills departments.
 Back in 2001, Joshua received his M.A. in international and comparative education from UCLA.
 In 2005, He completed his Ph.D. in education at UCLA, focusing on educational technologies, specifically online distance learning course design, program development, and instructor training.

-Joshua has dedicated both his academic and professional career to the field of online learning.
-"I consider myself a strong advocate of learning technologies and innovation in education.
-Yet, while I see clearly the potential for learning via the Web, I am also keenly aware of the many pitfalls presented by this emerging medium."
-Joshua believes that for online education to thrive, both students and instructors need to be self-motivated, independent workers who possess a reasonable level of comfort with computers and the Internet.
-However, "given these prerequisites, online learning can, indeed, be a beautiful thing."
+Joshua has dedicated both his academic and professional careers to the field of online learning and considers himself a strong advocate for learning technologies and innovation in education.
+Yet, while he sees clearly the potential for learning via the Internet, he is also keenly aware of the many challenges of using this emerging medium.
+He believes that “for online education to succeed, both students and instructors need to be self-motivated, independent workers who possess a reasonable level of comfort with computers and experience on the Internet.”
+However, “given these prerequisites, online learning can be a beautiful thing.”

 Professor Taylor was born in Roswell, New Mexico.
 Her mother, also a Roswell native, always insisted that the whole alien-aircraft thing was a misunderstanding.
 Professor Taylor received her AB from Bryn Mawr College and her MA and PhD from NYU’s Institute of Fine Arts (known--to those jealous of its location across Fifth Avenue from the Metropolitan Museum of Art--as the ‘Tute).